Interior cocoon: Onboard technologies for improved passenger safety

 - a cabin monitoring system to detect occupant behavior, and

-- the life detection system, which signals if a child or animal is in the rear of the locked vehicle.
+- the life detection system, which signals if a child is in the rear of the locked vehicle.

 What is a Driver Monitoring System?